The story of a man who becomes two opposed musical personalities to fool the world

 “Next up at this “Festival of life through Music,” we have a local young man who writes his own songs.

-Daniel peered from the side of the curtains at the gathering in the field.
+Daniel had to admit to himself silently that, if ever he needed to be someone else, to be daring, it was now.
+He peered from the side of the curtains at the gathering in the field.
 The fragile, makeshift platform he was standing on creaked beneath him as he shifted his position nervously.
 He felt his guitar slide against his sweating palm and had to grip it even tighter.
 Many thoughts raced through his mind as he waited to find the courage to step out in front of the meagre audience of about 150 people.
 “Why was he here, what was he hoping to achieve?
 What if they hated his songs?
 Why were they here anyway?
 Was this just a cool place to be on a sunny Saturday afternoon?

-His thoughts were suddenly disturbed by the voice over the microphone announcing his name.
-He froze as he heard it declared publicly for the first time;
+His thoughts were suddenly disturbed by the voice over the microphone.
+Daniel froze as he heard it declare his name publicly for the first time;

 “Please give a warm welcome to Daniel.”